Noveum/NovaEval/docs/LOCAL_DEVELOPMENT.md

 ## 🌐 GitHub Pages Simulation

 **Important**: We use Jekyll 3.10.0 (via the `github-pages` gem) instead of Jekyll 4.x to ensure 100% compatibility with GitHub Pages hosting environment.
 This prevents deployment issues and ensures your local development exactly matches the production environment.

+**⚠️ Ruby Version Compatibility**: Jekyll 3.10.0 requires Ruby 3.2 or lower.
+If you encounter native-extension build errors (psych, nokogiri, etc.), your Ruby version is likely too new (≥3.3).
+Use a Ruby version manager like rbenv or asdf to downgrade to Ruby 3.2.x.

 To exactly match GitHub Pages environment: